bergesinstitute/graf-method/book-1-unit-7.md

 2. I brush my teeth at 7 AM.
 3. I go to work at 8 AM.
 4. He goes to bed at 10 PM.
-5. You (formal, singular) never comb your hair.
+5. You (form., sing.) never comb your hair.
 6. My sister always goes to bed at 9 PM.
 7. We always eat at 7 PM.
-8. You (formal, plural) take a shower.
+8. You (form., pl.) take a shower.
 9. They (f) brush their teeth every morning.
 10. She gets dressed at 8 every morning.
 11. She goes to bed at 11:37.